ferufera/wo2-segmentation-optimization/03_thesis_kg_rag/README.md

 The data used by this thesis pipeline is not included in this repository because it may contain WO2Net-derived interview text, validation information, expert evaluation responses, or other restricted research material.

-The following folders may exist locally but are not uploaded to GitHub:
+The following folders exist locally but are not uploaded to GitHub:

 ```text
 data/
 results/
 ```

-These folders may contain:
+These folders contain:

 * selected WO2Net evaluation segments
 * enriched segment files